metomi/rose/sphinx/tutorial/rose/applications.rst

-      To make this application work outside of a suite we will also need to provide the ``DOMAIN`` and ``RESOLUTION`` environment variables defined in the ``[runtime][root][environment]`` section of the ``suite.rc`` file.
+      To make this application work outside of a suite we will also need to provide the ``DOMAIN`` and ``RESOLUTION`` environment variables defined in the ``[runtime][root][environment]`` section of the ``suite.rc`` file as well as the ``CYLC_TASK_CYCLE_POINT`` environment variable provided by cylc when it runs a task.

       Add the following lines to the :rose:file:`rose-app.conf`:

       .. code-block:: rose

+         # The cycle point for the test data
+         CYLC_TASK_CYCLE_POINT=20171101T0000Z
          # The dimensions of each grid cell in degrees.
-         RESOLUTION = 0.2
+         RESOLUTION=0.2
          # The area to generate forecasts for (lng1, lat1, lng2, lat2)
-         DOMAIN = -12,48,5,61
+         DOMAIN=-12,48,5,61

    #. **Copy the test data.**